deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

 # dotfiles
+note: might become outdated fast because of how indecisive i am sometimes (which is all the time btw)

 the .config files for my hyprland(kde) rice

 dot files for Hyprland, themed around the KDE Plasma default background (as of plasma 5.27)